 2016 Award Recipients

 David and Corrine Williams and Tom Kaspar are the recipients of the 2016 Spencer Award.
-They will be honored for this award at a lunch ceremony on March 22 as part of the Iowa Water Conference, in Ames.
+They were recognized at a luncheon ceremony on March 22, 2017 at the Iowa Water Conference, Ames.

 The Williamses own a six-generation heritage farm near Villisca and have been farming for 60 years.
 They practice no-till, installed terraces, and are using cover crops.
 David has been a strong advocate for sustainable farming his entire life.
 He has served on many boards and councils including the Leopold Center's Advisory Board from 1993-2002, and was board chair in 2000.